amay-zingg/amay-zingg/README.md

 ## My name is Anastasia & I'm invested in learning how to code!

 I really love building projects and putting all the pieces together to make it complete!
-(We all know the work is never done though 🤪) (But that's okie, no small tweak is ever insignificant)
+We all know the work is never done though 🤪, but that's okie, no small tweak is ever insignificant!

 📫 How to reach me: amayzinggdev@gmail.com